thegamingden/the-ends-of-the-matrix/src/crunch/programs_and_complex_forms.md

 target's transmitter will be found (accurate to within 1 meter) by the time the Who Is becomes permanent.

+**Bonus Rule:** Note that... this is definitely the most vague Program in the entire game.
+Precisely what it does is either the best thing in the game (because you can locate nearly anyone, anywhere, in 15 turns) or it's entirely useless (because individual commlinks don't have LTGs, so you can only trace buildings and other fixed installations with it, in which case why didn't whoever just broadcast their message/signal via commlink instead so that Who Is wouldn't work on them).
+Seriously, you should probably ignore that it exists.

 ## Attack Programs

 Cybercombat usually is a short and brutal affair.
 As much as hackers like to